claudia1462656918/MSiA-Value-Chain-Project/README.md

    * Examine which metric is more appropriate to evaluate all models –2 points

-   * Perform different algorithms to see variable importance and can be later used in training the predictive model –2 points (planned for the next two weeks)
+   * Perform different methods to see variable importance and select those for later model training if necessary  –2 points (planned for the next two weeks)
+ *
+ * Detect any correlation between parameters and consider exclusion of those highly correlated –2 points (planned for the next two weeks)

    * Perform summary analysis of each parameter and plot distribution –2 points (planned for the next two weeks)

    * Reduce the number of classes for categorical variables (month of contact) –2 points (planned for the next two weeks)

    * Convert continuous variables to categorical variables for convenience (age) –2 points (planned for the next two weeks)

-   * Detect any correlation between parameters and consider exclusion of those highly correlated –2 points (planned for the next two weeks)